CZ 82: Curio and relic

 The vz.
 82 was added to the US government's "Curio and Relic" list with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE) in February 2007, after an individual wrote a letter to the ATF attaching a letter from a federal museum curator who stated that the vz.
 82 had "museum interest" as a curio and relic.

+Criminal use

+CZ 83 pistol was used by Neo Nazi organization National Socialist Underground in racially motivated murders across Germany in 2000s.